Uncle Tobys: History

-During the gold rush in Victoria, brothers Leonard and George Parsons left England and began manufacturing under the name John Bull Oats in Melbourne.
-In 1861 they established Parsons Bros. which later became Uncle Tobys.
-Rolled oats were considered a commodity during the era and were mentioned in the financial columns of newspapers.
+During the gold rush in Victoria, brothers Leonard and George Parsons left England for Melbourne and began manufacturing under the name John Bull Oats, and in 1861 established the Parsons Bros. company.
+Parsons Bros. oats were marketed by Clifford Love & Co, which created the Uncle Tobys brand and logo for a new line of oats in 1893.

+In 1982, Clifford Love & Co. was merged with the consumer product division of a rival company, ICM Australia, to form Best Foods.
+ICM began expanding the Uncle Tobys brand to products beyond oats and muesli, and in 1989 renamed Best Foods to Uncle Tobys due to the much higher consumer recognition.

 On 23 May 2006, Nestlé announced its acquisition of Uncle Tobys Australia—in addition to the brand rights in New Zealand—for the total sum of $890 million Australian dollars.
 The Uncle Tobys cereal business—which accounted for approximately 40% of its overall sales—was bought by Cereal Partners Worldwide (a joint venture between General Mills and Nestlé).
 Other sections of the Uncle Tobys business, such as nutritious snacks and instant soups, were directly incorporated into Nestlé Australia.